OpenSuSE Man Pages

 WebInterface no

 Specifies whether the web interface is enabled.
-The
+The default is

 HTTP METHOD NAMES